• Skip to primary navigation

 Jump to Recipe

 Kale Salads are on repeat in our house currently.
-This Kale Salad with Roasted Delicata is pretty typical to ones we are obsessed with.
-Do you remember this Autumn Kale Salad with Butternut?
+This Kale Salad with Roasted Delicata is pretty typical of ones we are obsessed with.
+Do you remember this Autumn Kale Salad with Butternut or my roasted pumpkin salad?
 That was a good one too.
-I love these salads as they are quick to make, totally healthy, and loaded with goodness.
+I love these salads as they are quick to make and loaded with goodness.

 Kale Salad With Roasted Delicata brussell sprouts and pomegranates